yellobyte/SoapESP32/README.md

 ### :heavy_exclamation_mark: Using W5x00 Ethernet shield/boards instead of builtin WiFi (optional)

 Using a Wiznet W5x00 board and the standard Arduino Ethernet lib for communication produced some sporadic issues.
 Especially client.read() calls returned corrupted data every now and then, esp. with other threads using the SPI bus simultaneously.
-This problem is mentioned a few times in forums on the internet, so it seems to be a known ESP32 Arduino SPI library issue.
+This is because the SPI Master Driver is not thread safe as documented in section "Driver Features" [here](https://docs.espressif.com/projects/esp-idf/en/v4.3.3/esp32/api-reference/peripherals/spi_master.html).

-The only remedy I found was to wrap all function calls that use SPI with a global/project wide mutex lock (realized within this library with the aid of *claimSPI()/releaseSPI()*).
-This completely wiped all those problems.
+Therefore wrapping all function calls that use SPI with a global/project wide mutex lock (realized within this library with the aid of *claimSPI()/releaseSPI()*) completely wiped out all those problems.
 See example [*UsingMutexLocks_Ethernet.ino*](https://github.com/yellobyte/SoapESP32/tree/main/examples/UsingMutexLocks_Ethernet/UsingMutexLocks_Ethernet.ino) for more details.

-Of course, the ESP32 Arduino SPI library already uses locks (SPI_MUTEX_LOCK/SPI_MUTEX_UNLOCK) but doesn't seem to be 100% thread proof though.
-Please correct me if I'm wrong or you do find a better solution.

 ### :hammer_and_wrench: Setting compiler/build options: